Appendicitis is inflammation of the appendix. The appendix is a small, tube-like organ that hangs from the large intestine. It has no known function.

 Copyright © Nucleus Medical Media, Inc.

-Appendicitis may be caused by something trapped in the appendix, such as:
+The exact cause is not known.
+It is thought to be caused by something trapped in the appendix, such as:

 - A piece of food

 - Overgrowth of the lymph tissue of the appendix

 This problem is more common in people who are 10 to 30 years of age.
 The environment may also play a role since this problem happens more often in the summer months.